 Back in 2010, Shady Characters got started with a collection of articles on unusual marks of punctuation.
-Each mark, such as the pilcrow (¶), interrobang (‽) and ampersand (&), is covered in a separate series, and I’ve since added an ongoing series about emoji.
+Each mark, such as the pilcrow (¶), interrobang (‽) and ampersand (&), is covered in a separate series, and I’ve since added a comprehensive series about emoji.
 Read them all here:

-Since then, I’ve added series on Field Trips (journeys to places of special interest to punctuation-philes) and Shiny Characters (forays into the world of typesetting), and I continue to publish regular articles on punctuation, books and everything in between.
-Visit the home page, subscribe to the RSS feed, or sign up for email notifications to get new articles as they appear.
+There are also occasional series on Field Trips (journeys to places of special interest to punctuation-philes), Shiny Characters (forays into the world of typesetting) and Calculators of the Day, and I continue to publish regular articles on punctuation, books and everything in between.
+Visit the home page, subscribe to the RSS feed, or sign up for email notifications below to get new articles as they appear.

 Alternatively, you may wish to take a look at the list of articles I’ve written for publication elsewhere.